LucasDahl/BubbleSort/README.md

 # BubbleSort
-Just an example of a swift bubble sort algorithm.
+Just an example of a swift bubble sort algorithm, but there are otherways to do it.